frochet/draft-rochet-reverso-for-quic/draft-frochet-quicwg-reverso-for-quic.md

 --- abstract

-This document describes a QUIC extension re-designing the layout of the QUIC protocol to avoid memory fragmentation at the receiver and allows implementers seeking a more efficient implementation to have the option to implement contiguous zero-copy at the receiver.
+This document describes a QUIC version re-designing the layout of the QUIC protocol to avoid memory fragmentation at the receiver and allows implementers seeking a more efficient implementation to have the option to implement contiguous zero-copy at the receiver.
 This document